is divided administratively into two areas:

 Home of Leyton Orient football club.

-Includes Walthamstow and a distinct lack of forest.
+(known as Waltham Forest in medieval times).
 It has nothing to do with Waltham Cross (in Hertfordshire) or Waltham Abbey (in Essex).

 A borough in inner South West London, including Battersea, Tooting, Putney and a bit of Clapham.
 The Northern Line runs through here, including a station called Tooting Bec.